-the Royal Burgh and Palace of Falkland
+the Royal Burgh and Palace of Falkland.

 Don't ask me why, but this was especially strong in the tapestried corridor and impressively worn stone steps, leading from the beautiful chapel to what used to be the priest's chamber.
 It was as if Mary Queen of Scots (or less romantically, people contemporary to her but a bit more common) could have walked there just five minutes ago.